999dulgi/sts2decktracker/README.md

 ### Make PCK

-in sts2 beta version, you don't need to make pck file. you can just copy the sts2decktracker_manifest.json and the dll file to the mods folder.
+In sts2 beta version, you don't need to make pck file. you can just copy the sts2decktracker_manifest.json and the dll file to the mods folder.

 1. Open the project in Godot 4.5.1
 2. Go to Project -> Export